CommandersAct/pods/TCSDK/README.md

 </table>
 </li>
 <li>
 <p>The internal architecture is working with internal notifications.
-You can ask the Logger to display all the internal notifications with setNotificationLog: YES.</p>
+You can ask the Logger to display all the internal notifications with setDebugVerboseNotificationLog: YES.</p>
 </li>
 </ul>
 <h2 id="testing">Testing</h2>